KnowledgeForwardSolutions/CheckDigits.Net/README.md

 #### Description

-NOTE: This algorithm has been depreciated in favor of using the Modulus11Extended algorithm.
+NOTE: This algorithm has been deprecated in favor of using the Modulus11Extended algorithm.

 The Modulus11 algorithm uses modulus 11 and each digit is weighted by its position